Take the time and care to plant a tree properly

 Giving your trees the right care from day one is essential for long life and health.
-This means taking the time and care to plant a tree properly.

 When to Plant Trees